D00mSlayer/DevInfoTracker/replit.md

 - Cleaned up XML configuration management to work only with real database connections
 - Removed demo button, demo mode logic, and all demo-related backend functions
 - Environment features now require actual database connectivity for XML management and SQL operations
+- Fixed environment modal data display by properly binding selectedEnvironment variable
+- Added comprehensive database and microservices configuration sections to modal
+- Fixed database configuration layout to display primary and secondary databases side-by-side
+- Improved content alignment and spacing in database and microservice cards
+- Added copy-to-clipboard functionality for all database and microservice fields

 ## User Preferences